Aylamccarthy/All-About-Pokemon/README.md

-# **All About Pokemon**
+# **All About Pokémon**

 All About Pokémon is a fun Pokémon-themed website that features fun  activities for kids and grown-ups alike.
 For now, the website only feature a simple quiz game.
 But the goal is, for future release, the website will have more activities, such as memory game, puzzles, spellings, word search and more.
 All pokémon-themed of course.
-I got this idea from my three young kids who all love and enjoy anything and everything about pokémon.
+I got this idea from my three young kids who all love and enjoy anything and everything about Pokémon.

 View the live website here [All About Pokemon!](https://aylamccarthy.github.io/all-about-pokemon/).